ellabiz/hawassa_mesob/CONSOLIDATION_PROCESS_AND_REFERENCE.md

 - Continue deep review of all content and update/expand the above categories as gaps or new topics are found.
 - Begin with BoQ and Financial documents—these are high priority for the first round of consolidation.
+#### Outstanding Tasks & Next Iteration

+- Awaiting vendor’s technical/financial response for lines 12 (“UPS System”) and 40 (“Facility monitoring system”).
+- Technical/HR to review necessity and deployment plan for “IP Phone” quantity.
+- Planning/finance to decide on schedule for “Optical patch panel”.
+- All further findings, decisions, or stakeholder feedback on these points to be appended in File/Consolidation Log and Open Issue Log.

+---
+**Next step:** Run the following prompt for the next batch or lines:

+> Reference CONSOLIDATION_PROCESS_AND_REFERENCE.md.
+> For the next set of BoQ lines and corresponding review documents not yet resolved (or the next batch you wish to process), repeat the analysis:
+> - List findings, suggested changes/removals, supporting Sidama evidence, stakeholders needed.
+> - Log new actions/issues as above.
+> - End with the next prompt, targeting remaining open/high-value BoQ or negotiation issues.

+---
 ---

 ## Prompts and Rules for Iteration